Finding Marriage Counselling: London, UK, Options

 Emotionally focused couples therapy may help address concerns arising from insecure attachment.
 By addressing insecure attachment styles in one or both partners, therapists may be able to help couples develop new interaction patterns and improve their emotional connection.

-For couples who can’t easily find marriage counselling in London or wherever they may live, online marriage counselling may be a viable alternative.
-With online therapy through a platform like BetterHelp for individuals or Regain for couples, partners have the opportunity to get matched with one of thousands of providers from all over the UK, which may help them find someone with experience in certain methods of therapy.
+For couples who can’t easily access marriage counselling in London or wherever they may live, online marriage counselling may be a viable alternative for finding a safe, non-judgmental space to get support.
+With online therapy through a platform like BetterHelp for individuals or Regain for couples, partners have the opportunity to get matched with one of thousands of practitioners from all over the UK, which may help them find someone with experience in certain methods of therapy.

-Online talking therapy allows clients to speak with a therapist by phone, video, or live chat.
+Online talking therapy allows clients to speak with a therapist via phone call, video call, or live chat.
 They can also contact their therapist at any time through in-app messaging, and the therapist will respond as soon as they can.
 Couples may find this option useful if they experience relationship difficulties between sessions.
-Research suggests that online counselling can be as effective as in-person counselling in many cases.
+A growing body of research suggests that online counselling can be as effective as in-person counselling in many cases.

 Where can you find marriage counselling (London, UK-specific)?